emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 });
 ```

-In our index route, we simply add the `replaceWith` invocation.
+In our index route, we simply add the actual `replaceWith` invocation.

 ```app/routes/index.js
 import Ember from 'ember';